History of the papacy (1048–1257): Investiture Controversy

 The Investiture Controversy was the most significant conflict between secular and religious powers in medieval Europe.
 It began as a dispute in the 11th century between the Holy Roman Emperor Henry IV, and the Gregorian Papacy concerning who would control appointments of church officials (investiture).
 The controversy, undercutting the Imperial power established by the Salian Emperors, would eventually lead to nearly fifty years of civil war in Germany, the triumph of the great dukes and abbots, and the disintegration of the German empire, a condition from which it would not recover until the unification of Germany in the 19th century.

 In 1046, Henry III deposed three rival popes.
 Over the next ten years, he personally selected four of the next five pontiffs.
 But after the death of Henry III, the pope quickly moved to change the system to prevent such secular involvement in the election of future popes.

 The eleventh century is often called the century of Saxon popes: Pope Gregory VI (1045–1046), Pope Clement II (1046–1047), Pope Damasus II (1048), Pope Leo IX (1049–1054), Pope Victor II (1055–1057) and Pope Stephen IX (1057–1058).

 Three popes Benedict IX, Sylvester III and Gregory VI all claimed to be the rightful pope.
 Henry III deposed all three and held a synod where he declared no Roman priest fit for the title of pope.
 He subsequently appointed Suidger of Bamberg who, after being duly acclaimed by the people and clergy, took the name Clement II.

 Days later, Clement II then crowned Henry emperor.
 Over the next ten years, Henry personally selected four of the next five pontiffs.
 The ascendancy of these to the papacy reflected the strength and power of the Holy Roman Emperor.
 However, Henry was the last emperor to dominate the papacy in this way because, after his death, the pope quickly moved to change the system to prevent such secular involvement in the election of future popes.

 The struggle between the temporal power of the emperors and the spiritual influence of the popes came to a head in the reigns of Pope Nicholas II (1059–1061) and Pope Gregory VII (1073–1085).
 The popes fought to free the appointment of bishops, abbots and other prelates from the power of secular lords and monarchs into which it had fallen.
-This would prevent venial men being appointed to vital church positions because it benefited political rulers.
+This would prevent venal men being appointed to vital church positions because it benefited political rulers.
 Henry IV was ultimately driven by a revolt among the German nobles to make peace with the pope and appeared before Gregory in January 1077 at Canossa.
 Dressed as a penitent, the emperor is said to have stood barefoot in the snow for three days and begged forgiveness until, in Gregory's words: "We loosed the chain of the anathema and at length received him into the favor of communion and into the lap of the Holy Mother Church".